FerrariDG/async-ml-inference/README.md

 ## Next Steps

-- Add different workers subscribed to different queues.
+- Figure how to consume from broker the results instead use FastAPI BackgroundTask.
 - Add a simple ML model for gender identification from audio data.
-- Figure how to consume from broker the results instead use FastAPI BackgroundTask.